See Additional Resources:

 Putting Material on Reserve

-Faculty may place materials for their students to use, copy, or view electronically.
+Faculty may place materials on reserve for their students to use, copy, or view electronically.
 Please consult with the Reserves staff on your campus for forms and information.
 Faculty should be familiar with Copyright, Fair Use and Photocopying guidelines.
 To put an item on reserve, please print out the Reserves Request form and take it with the material to be put on reserve to the circulation desk.
 See more information about reserves at all campuses

 Requesting Interlibrary Loans